TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Examples/Index.rst

 ==================

 Some examples can also be found in the TYPO3 extension :file:`examples`.
-This extension contains special configurations that have been used neither in the extension :file:`stylguide` not in the TYPO3 Core.
+This extension contains special configurations that have not been used in the extension :file:`stylguide` nor in the TYPO3 Core.

 The extension :file:`examples` can be installed via composer: